evennia/evennia/docs/README.md

 # Editing the docs

 The documentation source files are `*.md` (Markdown) files found in `evennia/docs/source/`.
 Markdown files are simple text files that can be edited with a normal text editor.
-They use the [Markdown][commonmark] syntax.
+They primaroly use the [Markdown][commonmark] syntax.
+See [the syntax section below](#Editing-syntax) for more help.

 Don't edit the files in `source/api/`.
 These are auto-generated and your changes will be lost.

-See also later in this doc for [Help with editing syntax](#Help-with-editing-syntax).

 ## Contributing

 Contributing to the docs is is like [contributing to the rest of Evennia][contributing]:
 Check out the branch of Evennia you want to edit the documentation for.
-Create your own work-branch, make your changes and make a PR for it!
+Create your own work-branch, make your changes to files in `evennia/docs/source/` and make a PR for it!

-# Building the docs
+# Building the docs locally

 The sources in `evennia/docs/source/` are built into a pretty documentation using the [Sphinx][sphinx] static generator system.
-To do so locally you need to either use a system with `make` (Linux/Unix/Mac/Windows-WSL) or run sphinx-commands manually (read the `Makefile` to see which commands are run by `make`).
+To do so locally you need to either use a system with `make` (Linux/Unix/Mac or [Windows-WSL][Windows-WSL]).
+Lacking that, you could in principle also run the sphinx build-commands manually - read the `evennia/docs/Makefile` to see which commands are run by `make`.

 You don't necessarily _have_ to build the docs locally to contribute.
 But building them allows you to check for yourself that syntax is correct and that